 MLA formatting and style guide – OWL: Online Writing Lab by Purdue University.

 APA formatting and style guide – OWL: Online Writing Lab by Purdue University.

 Is there a helpful shortcut I can use to create a good bibliography?

-Any of the following online citation-makers will help you pull your bibliographic details together in the proper format.
+The following online citation-maker will help you pull your bibliographic details together in the proper format.
 Follow the instructions provided by the actual pages.

 - Use MLA citation style unless your teacher tells you to use another one.

 - Organize citations in alphabetical order by first word.